 Winner of the 2019 Otis Dudley Duncan Book Award from the Sociology of Population Section of the American Sociological Association

-Winner of the 2018 Oliver Cromwell Cox Book Award from the Sociology of Racial and Ethnic Minorities Section of the American Sociological Association
+Winner of the 2018 Oliver Cromwell Cox Book Award from the Section on Racial and Ethnic Minorities of the American Sociological Association

 The Fair Housing Act of 1968 outlawed housing discrimination by race and provided an important tool for dismantling legal segregation.
 But almost fifty years later, residential segregation remains virtually unchanged in many metropolitan areas, particularly where large groups of racial and ethnic minorities live.
 Why does segregation persist at such high rates and what makes it so difficult to combat?
 In Cycle of Segregation, sociologists Maria Krysan and Kyle Crowder examine how everyday social processes shape residential stratification.
 Past neighborhood experiences, social networks, and daily activities all affect the mobility patterns of different racial groups in ways that have cemented segregation as a self-perpetuating cycle in the twenty-first century.